taneeruveera/Machine_Laearning_Capstone/README.md

 # Machine_Laearning_Capstone
 Machine learning Capstone project

-Please change the path for data file accordingly
+Please Unzip the data file and change the path for data file accordingly